 - Nonfunctional blower: A broken motor or unbalanced fan could halt airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified specialists at McElroy Service Experts to fix the issue.
+When your AC freezes up, contact the ACE-certified specialists at McElroy Service Experts to fix the issue.
 We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things running again quickly.
 Contact us at 308-210-4398 to schedule air conditioning repair in Grand Island with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.